-Another 21 year old student’s profile states “I do not think I am ready for a sexual arrangement yet, but I would be happy to meet you to discuss about an arrangement that could suit both of us.
+Another 21-year-old student’s profile states “I do not think I am ready for a sexual arrangement yet, but I would be happy to meet you to discuss an arrangement that could suit both of us.
 It would be nice to exchange few messages before meeting though.
 After some bad experiences, I’d rather get to know you a bit before rushing into a meeting.”

 I wonder, what sort of bad experiences were these?
 This is not a site you’re likely to tell your friends or family members about – just how safe are these girls, going off to god knows where to meet god knows who?

 One of the oldest women I could found was a 35 (yes, only 35!) year old accountant.
 In contrast to the other profiles I saw, hers stated “I’m more interested in experiences than materialistic goods – designer makes don’t do anything for me!
 I enjoy my job and the hobbies that I have, I’m looking to try new experiences and getting to know new people.” followed by “Having spent a little bit of time looking around this site and the profiles, I am open to either someone who is married and looking for occasional meets, or someone that is single but doesn’t have a great deal of time on his hands.”

 A 23-year-old student from London states she is after “One long-term mutually beneficial arrangement, need help funding the London lifestyle.” … the moral and social issues this site raises are never-ending, it seems.